 - Exam The final exam is timed, cumulative, and will be mixed in format.
-The exam will be open on Wednesday at 8 am, 2/28 and close Thursday, 2/29 at midnight.
-Once an exam is open it will close within 75 minutes. - Tips for taking online assessments: - Set up in a space with limited distractions. - Do not use a mobile device, such as a phone or tablet. - Read the instructions and directions carefully. - Be prepared to complete the assessment in the allotted time. - Be careful of clicking out of the exam.
+The exam will be open on Wednesday at 8 am, 3/5 and close Friday, 3/7 at 11:59pm.
+Once an exam is open it will close within 75 minutes.
+A study guide will be provided. - Tips for taking online assessments: - Set up in a space with limited distractions. - o Do not use a mobile device, such as a phone or tablet. - o Read the instructions and directions carefully. - o Be prepared to complete the assessment in the allotted time. - Be careful of clicking out of the exam.
 If this happens Blackboard will close the exam, so caution should be used. - Syllabus Quiz To encourage students to be fully aware of class expectations a quiz over the syllabus will be completed.
 This quiz can be found in the Week 1 Folder on Blackboard.
-Students will have 20 minutes to complete the quiz once it is opened.
-The quiz will be due on 1/14 by 11:59 pm CST.
+The quiz will be due on Sunday by 11:59pm.
 This will not be accepted late. - Lecture Video Participation To receive the best class experience, participation and engagement are necessary.
 Each week some of the lecture videos will have brief "quiz" questions through the lecture to award participation and monitor understanding of class material.
 To encourage adherence of watching materials these videos will not be announced or indicated to the class.
-Although all video lectures will remain open throughout the semester, participation points will only be awarded when completed by midnight each Sunday evening (i.e. for participation points, Week 1 lecture videos and "quiz" need to be viewed by 11:59pm on 1/14).
+Although all video lectures will remain open throughout the semester, participation points will only be awarded when completed by midnight each Sunday evening (i.e. for participation points, Week 1 lecture videos and "quiz" need to be viewed by midnight on 1/19).

 - Discussion Board Posts Four times throughout the course (every other week, starting in the 1st week) students will either respond to a discussion prompt or ask a discussion question that will be posted on Blackboard in the class Discussion Board.
 Questions and responses will be graded on content, clarity, and grammar.
 Throughout each week the content of students' questions/comments will be evaluated and given a grade.
 Each Discussion Board is worth 5 points, for a total of 20 points for the class.
-Posts must be made by midnight on Sunday each week.
+Posts must be made by 11:59pm on Sunday each week.
 Posts are not accepted late. - O Guidelines for this grading is listed below, but will also be available on each discussion post: To receive full points for a discussion post, answers must be between 4-5 sentences in total and addresses all parts of the prompt.
 A 5-point response will have no grammatical or spelling errors, is at least the requested length, and is a complete, well-structured response.
 A 3-point response has some errors in spelling or grammar, and is not a fully expressed response, but does address all parts of the prompt.
 A 1-point response is written poorly, does not address all parts of the prompt, and has poor structure with multiple errors. - See the Psychology Department Policy on Writing included below for further clarification of acceptable writing skills. - Weekly Assignments Each week (except week 8) will consist of an assignment that corresponds with the lecture material presented that week.
 These assignments will vary in type and length but may include reflective essays, exploring resources, viewing job postings, etc. All weekly assignments will be completed on Bb in the corresponding weekly folder.
 Each assignment will include specific guidelines detailing all expectations.
 Assignments are due on midnight each Sunday.
-Weekly assignments will be accepted late, but reduced by 3 points each day they are late.
+Weekly assignments will be accepted late but reduced by 3 points each day they are late.
 No points will be awarded for assignments completed over a week late.